THE CITY: London. The year: 1984. Bus number 266 from Harlesden to Brent Cross Shopping Centre.

 This mild mannered, Jaguar owner Arthur Daley did not just dabble in used cars, he had a stream of other avenues he dabbled in – import and export of fine wines, furniture sales, fine art, cutlery, electronics, fine clothing, shoes, event marketing and even protection!
 His lockup was the central storage location for the dodgy items to be flogged to innocent buyers.

 Arthur and Terry were likeable chaps in different ways.
 Arthur was slippery but we’d find ourselves chuckling at his antics.
 Terry was a likeable chap and all round nice guy.
-For their hostility, they thrived off each other and couldn’t do without one another.
+Their relationship was hostile at times but they thrived off each other; more importantly, they couldn’t live without each another.
 That’s what happens when opposites attract.

 Enjoyed the blog?
-A nostalgic collection of blogs featuring a fun and factual look back at British advertising, leisure and entertainment from the 70s and 80s are featured in the new hardback book, Section N Underpass.
-Get the rundown and order your copy here: Enter the Underpass
+A nostalgic collection of blogs featuring a fun and factual look back at British advertising, leisure and entertainment from the 70s and 80s are featured in the hardback book, Section N Underpass.
+Get the rundown by clicking the front cover below: